-American University of Antigua’s (AUA) advisory board’s mission is to advise and consult AUA’s senior administration on fulfilling AUA’s mission to providing a learner-centric education of the highest quality, granting opportunities to underrepresented minorities, fostering a diverse academic community, and ensuring that its graduates develop the skills and attitudes of lifelong learning, compassion, and professionalism.
+American University of Antigua College of Medicine’s (AUA) advisory board’s mission is to advise and consult AUA’s senior administration on fulfilling the university’s mission to providing a learner-centric education of the highest quality, granting opportunities to underrepresented minorities, fostering a diverse academic community, and ensuring that its graduates develop the skills and attitudes of lifelong learning, compassion, and professionalism.

-Former Representative Bishop holds a BA in History from The College of the Holy Cross in Worcester, MA and a Masters degree in Public Administration from C.W.
-Post of LIU in Brookville, NY.
-Bishop served Southampton College for 29 years, leaving the chief executive position of Provost in 2002 to make his first-ever run for office, when he was elected to represent New York’s 1st Congressional District and continued to serve in the House of Representatives for six terms.
+After serving as the provost of Southampton College for 29 years, Former Representative Bishop left his chief executive post to make his first-ever run for public office in 2002.
+He was elected to represent New York’s 1st Congressional District and continued to serve in the House of Representatives for six terms.

 Since leaving the Congress, Tim Bishop has joined St. Joseph’s College in Patchogue, NY as a Distinguished Professor of Civic Engagement and Public Service and was appointed by New York State Governor Andrew Cuomo as a Director of the New York State Environmental Facilities Corporation.
 Bishop has accepted positions on the Board of Directors of Social Accountability International and The Sergeant Sullivan Center.
 Both board commitments allow Bishop to continue on two of his top priorities in the Congress; working to ensure workplace protections and service to our Veterans, particularly in the area of post deployment health.